cpplain/launch-school-core-curriculum/ls95/learning_how_to_learn/notes.md

   1. Relax in a chair with a key (Dali) or ball bearings (Edison) in hand above floor
   1. Let mind go free, often vaguely thinking of the problem
   1. Fall asleep, letting the item fall to the floor and waking them up
-  1. Return to focused mode with new connections made from defuse mode
+  1. Return to focused mode with new connections made from diffuse mode
 * When learning something new, important to go between the two modes
 * Summary
   * Anaologies provide powerful techniques for learning
-  * Focused and defuse modes help us learn but in different ways
+  * Focused and diffuse modes help us learn but in different ways
   * Learning something difficult takes time, as the brain needs to alternate modes

 ### Procrastination, Memory, and Sleep